About the Public Media Bridge Fund

 What’s at Stake

-For nearly 60 years, the U.S. has built a nationwide network of 550+ locally governed public media organizations that reach 99% of the country.
-This system represents tens of billions of dollars of public and private investment and an irreplaceable civic asset.
+For nearly 60 years, the U.S. has built a nationwide network of more than 550 locally governed public media organizations that reach 99% of the country.
+This system represents tens of billions of dollars of public and private investment and remains an irreplaceable civic asset.

 Local public media provides :